 The Chinese security and public safety market is the largest in the world.
 The industry is on the rise, with significant opportunities in homeland security and public safety.
 In China, people attach a lot of importance to safety as it is the top priority, along with health.
-This desire for safety is common in China and can even be noticed in people’s financial behaviour, saving more money than other countries on average.
+This desire for safety is common in China and can even be noticed in people’s financial behavior, saving more money than other countries on average.
 According to the 11th Five-Year Plan, the domestic safety and security industry will reach US$80.6 billion this year, of which the surveillance market accounts for 50%.
 In the past, the Chinese built the Great Wall to protect themselves from external aggressors, but today security is taken a step further by ensuring internal defense built against crime, terror, man made and natural disaster.

 A committed government aids security market in China